top of page

 Course Structure

-The course has an online component and an offline, face-to-face component.
-In the virtual dimension of the course, learners access theoretical chapters through an electronic platform specifically developed for this course by several European professionals with extensive experience.
+The course has an online study component and an offline, face-to-face component, which can be delivered in person or via video call.
+In the online study dimension of the course, learners access theoretical chapters through an electronic platform specifically developed for this course by several European professionals with extensive topical know-how.
 The course benefits from a rich array of instructors who bring expertise from different fields (psychology, psychiatry, social work, criminology, political science, history, journalism).
-With instructors originating from diverse countries (Austria, Germany, France, Spain, Albania, Sweden, Portugal), the course ensures a comprehensive and nuanced understanding of violent extremism.
-It strives to capture the complex and ever-changing nature of this phenomenon in various national realities.
+With instructors originating from diverse countries (e.g. Austria, Germany, France, Spain, Albania, Sweden, Portugal), the course ensures a comprehensive and nuanced understanding of violent extremism.
 The acquisition of knowledge related to the course content is assessed at the end of each chapter through various exercises and tests.
 In this way, the course participant can see their progress.

-Furthermore, the in-person component of the course comprises three seminars and study visits, providing an opportunity to delve deeper into the topics covered in the online component.
+The course not only strives to capture the complex and ever-changing nature of violent extremism in various national realities, it also teaches immediately applicable practical skills.
+The face-to-face component of the course comprises three seminars and study visits, providing an opportunity to delve deeper into the topics covered in the online study component.
 These sessions adopt a more practical approach, focusing on the development of skills and attitudes and the concrete use of methods.
 The course also includes the training in the use of the EUTEx risk and strength assessment tool (see more information below).

 The course is taught in English.
 Each iteration of the course can accommodate a maximum of 25 students.